RPGReki/reki.wtf/site/privacy.md

 This page itself doesn't require cookies.
 However, since people are so adamant about convenience, some cookies may used to store user settings and the fact you have accepted this Cookies & Privacy Statement at all.
-If you haven't accepted it, there are no cookies stored but Cloudflare's ID cookie.
 If you later decide to remove the cookies of this page you can use the button below.

 [<span>✨</span> Clear All Cookies from this Page](#clear-cookies){:.btn .btn-primary .btn-block onclick="clearCookies(); false;"}